Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch2.md

 2. What did you think of the analogy between proofs and jigsaw puzzles?
 Can you think of any other appropriate analogies?
 What were your take-aways (if any) from this?

-I the analogy was very good and made sense.
+I thought that the analogy made sense.
 My main take away was that there is no one good way to approach a problem, but there are many bad ways to approach a problem.

 3. What was your muddiest point?
 Do you have any unanswered questions?